Myth: It's safe to burn grass as long as there is still some snow on the ground.

 Myth: I don’t see much wildlife around here so I can burn grass without threatening any animals.

 Fact: Burning destroys the habitat of species you don’t normally see such as mice and voles as well as the nests and eggs of certain birds.
-If the fire gets out of control larger animals can be caught by the flames and many species will loose habitat.
+If the fire gets out of control larger animals can be caught by the flames and many species will lose habitat.

 Myth: Lost habitat will grow back in a few months and the wildlife will return.